wso2/docs-is/en/includes/guides/authentication/enterprise-login/add-saml-idp-login.md

 # Add login with a SAML identity provider

-You can add standard [SAML login](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) to your applications using an external SAML identity provider (IdP) and enable users to log in to your applications while maintaining their accounts in the external identity providers.
+You can add standard SAML login to your applications using an external OIDC Identity Provider (IdP) and enable users to log in with their external identities.

+Follow this guide to register an OIDC IdP in {{ product_name }} and add it to the login flow of your application.

 ![Configure SAML Enterprise IDP login in {{ product_name }}]({{base_path}}/assets/img/guides/idp/saml-enterprise-idp/configure-login.png){: width=600"}